FluxML/Flux.jl/docs/src/ecosystem.md

 ## Flux models

-Packages that are actual `Flux` models but are not available directly through the `Flux` package.
+Packages that are actual `Flux` models.
+See also Flux's [model-zoo](https://github.com/FluxML/model-zoo).

 ### Computer vision